spencerbraun/stats_notes/STATS207/Time_Series.md

 * Reduces parameters to avoid instabilities while allowing to capture both kinds of lags.
 * Example: $X_t = \Phi_1X_{t-s} + Z_t + \Theta Z_{t-1}$ Here we have a seasonal AR component and an MA local dependence.
 * When should this be used?
 If the ACF / PACF shows spikes around seasonal lags - ie. at a seasonal lag and the lags around it
+* The width of the spikes around the seasonal lags should indicate the order of the short term effects to include.
+See R code for examples.

 ### SARIMA
 * Multiplicative seasonal ARMA models with differencing: $\Phi\left(B^{s}\right) \phi(B) \nabla_{s}^{D} \nabla^{d} Y_{t}=\delta+\Theta\left(B^{s}\right) \theta(B) Z_{t}$